Hi, this is Justin ball. The owner of HammerHead Showers, the leader in solid metal shower heads and accessories.

 1. Remove the old shower head.
 Depending on how long the old showerhead has been on there, you may be able to remove it by hand.
 If need be, you can use an adjustable wrench to unthread the shower head, rotating it in a counterclockwise motion.

 2. Clean the shower arm.
-You’ll want to remove any debris, old Teflon tape and inspect it to make sure that it's not corroded.
+You’ll want to remove any debris, old thread seal tape and inspect it to make sure that it's not corroded.
 The threads should be in good shape.
 If the threads are damaged then you'll want to replace the shower arm pipe.
 This would be a great time to upgrade your shower arm to give you the best rainfall shower head experience.

 Here's our top shower arm recommendations for Rainfall Shower Heads:

-4. Hand tighten the shower head onto the shower arm.
+4. Hand tightens the shower head onto the shower arm.
 The shower head we're using has a pre-installed rubber washer to provide an extra water tight seal.
 Make sure it's seated properly in the threads before installing.

 5. Use an adjustable wrench to tighten down the showerhead even further.
 Please use a cloth to protect the threads so you don't damage the finish when tightening it down.
 Just an extra turn is all you need.
 Don't force it, it's important to not over-tighten the shower head.